-'Upskirting' typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+'Upskirting' typically involves taking a picture or a video under another person's clothing without them knowing or consenting, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+Despite the name, anyone (including both pupils and teachers), and any gender, can be a victim of upskirting.
 This is now a criminal offence so staff should report concerns immediately to the Designated Safeguarding Lead.

-www.gov.uk/government/publications/sexual-violence-and-sexual-harassment-between-children-in-schools-and-colleges
+www.gov.uk/government/publications/sexual-violence-and-sexual-harassmentbetween-children-in-schools-and-colleges